 Kennebunk home prices are not only among the most expensive in Maine, but Kennebunk real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kennebunk is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kennebunk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kennebunk is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Kennebunk who work in sales jobs (15.44%), management occupations (13.78%), and office and administrative support (10.32%).

 A relatively large number of people in Kennebunk telecommute to their jobs.
 Overall, about 8.61% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Kennebunk is a great place for families with children to consider.
 First of all, many other families with children live here, making Kennebunk a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Kennebunk has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kennebunk’s overall crime rate is lower than average for the country.